wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-entity-framework-row-level-security.md

 When new contacts are created, they'll automatically be assigned the correct UserId.
 For demo purposes, however, let's assign a few of these existing contacts to an existing user.

-If you've created a few users in the application already (e.g., using local, Google, or Facebook accounts), you'll see them in the AspNetUsers table.
+If you've created a few users in the application already (e.g., using local accounts), you'll see them in the AspNetUsers table.
 In the screenshot below, there is only one user so far.

 ![SSMS AspNetUsers table](./media/web-sites-dotnet-entity-framework-row-level-security/SSMS-AspNetUsers.png)